 When periodontal disease is more advanced, it can result in damaged gum tissue and/or bone loss, which then can lead to tooth loss.
 However, there are surgical solutions that can be used to restore the tissue and/or the bone before tooth loss occurs.
 These procedures have become more potent and predictable in the last decade and are sure to continue improving in the future with advances in biotechnology.
-Dr. Levine has been in the forefront with clinical research and publications in reconstructive surgical procedures.

 This technique consists of trimming away infected gum tissue and re-contouring the uneven bone and tissue while removing bacterial toxins from root surfaces.
 Small access incisions along the necks of the teeth are made under a local anesthetic with sutures and a surgical dressing typically required.
 Although this is still an effective way of treating gum disease, new and more sophisticated procedures are more routinely used today.